 It seems like big-time security measures should be enough to keep hackers at bay, but no safety measure is surefire.
 Large-scale or minor data breaches can happen anytime a hacker or anyone who isn't authorized gains access to sensitive files or information.
 And they happen a lot more often than you might think.

 Whatever the case, these types of data breaches don't seem to be slowing down.
-A recent report by McAfee shows that the global cost of cybercrime is approaching $600 billion.(11)
+A recent report by McAfee shows that the global cost of cybercrime is approaching $600 billion.15

 How do I know if I’ve been affected by a data breach?

-If a company has experienced a data breach, they’re required by state law to let you know about it.(12) Although it’s news no one wants to hear, you can at least become hyperalert in keeping an eye on things.
+If a company has experienced a data breach, they’re required by state law to let you know about it.16 It’s news no one wants to hear, but knowing allows you to become hyperalert and keep an eye on things moving forward.

 What can I do to protect myself from data breaches?